echilundo/courage-to-question/posts/denouement-2019-books.md

 **Best of the Rest**

 * *Doomsday Clock by Geoff Johns* - A standalone story that examines the dichotomy of Dr. Manhattan and Superman.
 An interesting tale that is worth a read.

 * *Hold Me Tight: Seven Conversations for a Lifetime of Love by Sue Johnson* - Forced me to reanalyze my last relationship and how I was a poor communicator, even though I thought I was a good one…

 * *Soonish: Ten Emerging Technologies That’ll Improve and/or Ruin Everything by Kelly & Zach Weinersmith* - A brief and sometimes comical read on technologies that could have the potential to be game-changing.

-* *That Will Never Work: The Birth of Netflix and the Amazing Life of an Idea by Marc Randolp*h - Of course, these stories almost always use the best / worst parts of the story.
+* *That Will Never Work: The Birth of Netflix and the Amazing Life of an Idea by Marc Randolph* - Of course, these stories almost always use the best / worst parts of the story.
 But there are some useful lessons here for both professional and personal use.